tekgourou/sxo-secure-meter-xd/README.md

 Secure Meter XD (written **SMXD**) is an automated private security intelligence framework to help automate internal observable judgements to improve alert fidelity and automated response inside of SecureX Orchestrator.

+Use cases :
+- Give the ability to security analyst to respond manually to a threat based on internal observable disposition.
+- Let Cisco SecureX Orchestrater respond automatically to a threat based on internal observable disposition.

 ### Supported Observable types
 - ip (with validation for RFC 1918 for private IP)
 - hostname